cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Movie and review services][img.services]

-The `movie-service` manages information related to movies while the `review-service` manages information related to the reviews of each movie.
-For simplicity, we'll support only `GET` requests.
+The movie service manages information related to movies while the review service manages information related to the reviews of each movie.

+For demonstration purposes, we'll support only `GET` requests.
+When we request details of a movie, the movie service will perform a request to the review service to get the reviews for that movie.

 ## Tracing the requests across the microservices

 Unlike in a monolithic application, a single business operation is split across a number of services.
 To be able to trace the request across multiple services, we'll use [Spring Cloud Sleuth][spring-cloud-sleuth].

 Sleuth implements a distributed tracing solution for Spring Cloud and is a powerful tool for enhancing the application logs.
 Covering Sleuth in depth is out of the scope of this post.
 But it's important to mention that Sleuth adds a _trace id_ and _span id_ to the logs.
 The _span_ represents a basic unit of work, for example sending an HTTP request.
 The _trace_ contains a set of spans, forming a tree-like structure.
 The trace id will remain the same as one microservice calls the next.
-When visualizing the logs, we can get all events from a given trace or span id.
+When visualizing the logs, we can get all events for a given trace or span id.

 All we need to do to get started is adding the Sleuth dependency to our application: